 While there may not be a dress code, we strongly suggest that people not wear open-toed shoes, anything white, or clothing that just cost them an entire paycheck.

 Read our blog post on mixology classes and find out about a former student/instructor who is clearly an efficient high volume bartender and an expert mixologist.

-The fact that we have been the premier bartending school in the Washington, DC area for over 40 years should tell you that we know what we’re talking about.
+The fact that we have been the premier bartending school in the Washington, DC area for about 50 years should tell you that we know what we’re talking about.
 No other school holds a candle to the kind of services we offer!
-Here’s why:

 We are the ONLY full service bartending school in the entire DC metro area.
 “Full-service” basically means that you aren’t going to walk into a business where two people are scrambling to do the job that five people should be doing.
 We have staff dedicated to each of the jobs you will find here at the school: three instructors who are solely dedicated to making sure you come out of here confident and capable, a full-time Job Placement Assistance Director, and two people dedicated to admissions and answering all your of questions and concerns.
 No matter what your needs, we’ve got you covered!

 Of course!
 Just because you’re getting your certificate in Virginia doesn’t mean it won’t be recognized anywhere else.
 Your certification is recognized nationwide!
 It’s the same thing as if you went to college and got a degree in California.
 Could you use that to get work in DC?
 Of course.